 Buyer Must Prepare Document Request List

-Every buyer of a business should strive to uncover a sufficient amount of information about a business that justifies the buyer’s decision to purchase the business.
+Every buyer of a business should strive to uncover a sufficient amount of information that justifies the buyer’s purchase-making decision.
 This information gathering process typically takes place in stages, with the most thorough and confidential company information disclosed during the formal due diligence process (after a preliminary offer and acceptance).
-Prior to the due diligence process taking place, a business buyer must prepare a document request list that encompasses the financials of the business, any liabilities of the business, all assets owned by the business, and the risks associated with the business.
+Prior to the due diligence process taking place, a business buyer should prepare a document request list.
+The document request list asks the seller for specific information that the buyer will need to complete its formal due diligence process.
+This often includes the the financials of the business, any liabilities of the business, all assets owned by the business, and the risks associated with the business.

 Request Financials of the Business

-- The owner benefit of the business includes unrecorded sales, personal expenses that the owner runs through the business, non-cash expenses (such as depreciation), or any company expenses that will not be incurred by the buyer.
+- The owner benefit of the business includes unrecorded sales, personal expenses that flows through the financial statement, non-cash expenses (such as depreciation), or any company expenses that will not be incurred by the buyer.

 - The financials must be adjusted (typically by the business broker) to reflect the actual owner benefit for each year.